kklibo/hashdeep-compare/README.md

     `hashdeep-compare sort path/to/unsorted_input.txt path/to/sorted_output.txt`

     hashdeep does not guarantee ordering of log entries, and ordering tends to be inconsistent between runs in practice.
 Sorting allows comparison of hashdeep logs in a text-diff tool, which may be the easiest way to compare logs with uncomplicated differences.
 Note that if the output file already exists, the command will be aborted (hashdeep-compare will not overwrite existing files).

+* `root`: changes a hashdeep log root by removing a prefix from its filepaths.
+    Any entries with filepaths that do not start with the prefix will be omitted from the output.

+    `hashdeep-compare root path/to/input.txt path/to/output.txt filepath/prefix/`

+    This subcommand is an easy way to recover from a hashdeep run that prepended unintended parent directories on all of its filepaths because of its invocation directory.

+    Warning: The prefix is applied as simple text, without any rules related to paths.
+    If the prefix "test" were used on the filepath "testdir/file.txt", the resulting filepath would be "dir/file.txt".
+    Splitting the text of a path component like this probably isn't what you want, but there may be some clever uses for it.

+    Note that if the output file already exists, the command will be aborted (hashdeep-compare will not overwrite existing files).

 * `part`: the real power of hashdeep-compare: all entries will be partitioned into sets that efficiently describe the similarities and differences of the two log files.

     `hashdeep-compare part path/to/first_log.txt path/to/second_log.txt path/to/output_file_base`